quixio/quix-docs/docs/cli/cli-quickstart.md

     ---

-    Deploy your complete pipeline to the cloud, for scalability, observability, and even more Quix magic.
+    Deploy your local pipeline to the cloud, for scalability, observability, and even more Quix magic.

     [Deploy to Quix Cloud :octicons-arrow-right-24:](../quix-cloud/quickstart.md)